 Remember that it’s strongly advised to store your coins in a private wallet to ensure the security of your funds.

-You second step is crypto-trading, and it can be done only via a cryptoexchange and only if you have one of the base currencies.
+Your second step is crypto-trading, and it can be done only via a crypto exchange and only if you have one of the base currencies.
 During this step you will exchange (trade) your base currency (BTC, ETH, LTC) for an altcoin.

 To go further, you will need to learn about cryptocurrency trading pairs.

 At the second stage, however, it won’t be so straightforward, because you can’t buy altcoins using FIAT currency, therefore we cannot talk about a direct value in your domestic currency here.
 For example, you’ve got your BTC ready and want to buy Fantasycoin (FTS).
-To do that you would go to a cryptoexchange platform, choose ticker Fantasycoin (FTS)/Bitcoing (BTC), or FTS/BTC, and confirm the deal.
-But as the price is set in BTC, you have to know both the currency rate of FTS/BTC and BTC/USD to calculate the price for the altcoin.
-It means that you can’t make any trading decisions based only on either of these, you need to know and follow both to make profit.
+To do that you would go to a crypto exchange platform, choose ticker Fantasycoin (FTS)/Bitcoin (BTC), or FTS/BTC, and confirm the deal.
+But because the price is set in BTC, you have to know both the currency rate of FTS/BTC and BTC/USD to calculate the price for the altcoin.
+It means that you can’t make any trading decisions based only on one of them, you need to know and follow both to make profit.